-Mr. Lucadano stated what we have done to make it better for Mr. Haskett and to provide better information for him is we designed an irrigation reporting form that is very specific to the Harmony property.
-The method we put together is when the inspection happens during the month, those inspection reports are provided to Mr. Haskett in realtime fashion.
+Mr. Lucadano stated what we have done to make it better for Mr. Haskett and to provide better information for him is we designed an Irrigation Reporting Form that is very specific to the Harmony property.
+The method we put together is when the inspection happens during the month, those inspection reports are provided to Mr. Haskett in real-time fashion.
 That report will indicate what zones were inspected and what repairs were made so that all invoicing will directly correspond to those inspection reports.
-I think that gives the District much better documentation and support on what the cost was, what the issue was, and when the repair happened.
+I think that gives the District much better documentation and support on the cost, the issue, and when the repair happened.